Mitch Evans: 2017–18 season

-2018-19 season
+2018–19 season

 Mitch Evans at the 2019 Marrakesh ePrix.

-Evans was partnered by Nelson Piquet Jr for the second successive year.
-Evans' season got off to a promising start in Ad Diriyah, finishing in 4th position, whilst teammate Piquet Jr, scored his solitary point of the season in 10th.
-Evans scored points in all of the first 7 races, the only driver to do so.
-He finished 9th in Marrakesh & benefitted from a penalty given to Alexander Sims in Santiago, to finish 6th.
-This was followed by 7th in both Mexico City & Hong Kong.
-For the Rome ePrix, Evans got his Jaguar I-Type III, through to the Superpole shootout & qualified 2nd to Techeetah's André Lotterer.
+Evans was partnered by Nelson Piquet Jr. for the second successive year.
+Evans' season got off to a promising start in Ad Diriyah, finishing in fourth position, whilst teammate Piquet, scored his solitary point of the season in tenth.
+Evans scored points in all of the first seven races, the only driver to do so.
+He finished ninth in Marrakesh & benefitted from a penalty given to Alexander Sims in Santiago, to finish sixth.
+This was followed by seventh in both Mexico City & Hong Kong.
+For the Rome ePrix, Evans got his Jaguar I-Type III, through to the Superpole shootout & qualified second to Techeetah's André Lotterer.
 Lotterer held the lead at the start of the race, but a decisive move from Evans at the chicane, gave him the race lead.
 There was further drama, though.
 When Evans tried to take the Attack Mode for the second time, he didn't drive through all of the sensors & had to try & activate it the next lap.
 He also had to slow down during the closing stages, due to the pace during the rest of the race being faster than the Jaguar team had expected.
 Evans held on to the win, finishing ahead of Lotterer & Stoffel Vandoorne.
 Rome was also his first race with new teammate Alex Lynn.
 His first non-points result came in the wet Paris ePrix, where he finished down in 16th.
-He bounced back in Monaco, to finish 7th, which became 6th after the disqualification of Antonio Felix Da Costa.
+He bounced back in Monaco, to finish seventh, which became sixth after the disqualification of Antonio Felix Da Costa.
 After a lacklustre Berlin weekend, Evans fought hard with Jean-Eric Vergne in the first ever Bern ePrix.
 Evans started on the front row & then attacked Vergne for the entire race, but due to the tight circuit & Vergne's defensive driving, Evans had to settle for second.
 For the first of the two New York City races, Evans qualified in 13th, knowing that his best chance to keep his title hopes alive would be to push through the field.
 He did just so, finishing less than a second behind race winner Sébastien Buemi in second place.
 This was enough to keep his title chances alive, with Vergne not scoring in the race.
-In the weekend's second qualifying session, Evans placed 8th & was set for points until a penultimate lap collision with Lucas di Grassi ended all hopes, although since Robin Frijns won the race he wouldn't have taken it anyway.
-He finished the season 5th overall with 105 points, helping Panasonic Jaguar take 7th in the constructor's standings.
+In the weekend's second qualifying session, Evans placed eighth and was set for points until a penultimate lap collision with Lucas di Grassi ended all hopes, although since Robin Frijns won the race he wouldn't have taken it anyway.
+He finished the season fifth overall with 105 points, helping Panasonic Jaguar take seventh in the constructor's standings.